Random Abstract Cell Complexes: Background and Notation

 \section{Background and Notation}

-\subheading{Graphs and simple cycles.} We consider undirected graphs $G=(V,E)$ with $n:=|V|$ nodes and $m:=|E|$ edges.
+\paragraph{Graphs and simple cycles.} We consider undirected graphs $G=(V,E)$ with $n:=|V|$ nodes and $m:=|E|$ edges.
 An \erdosrenyi{} random graph $G(n,p)$ has $n$ nodes and for any node pair $u,v \in V$, the edge $(u,v)$ exists independently with probability $p$.
 A cycle $c$ is a closed simple path on $G$; its length $|c|$ equals the number of nodes (or edges) in $c$.
 We denote the set of all cycles in $G$ by $C$.
 We use $C_l$ to denote the set of all cycles $c\in C$ with length $|c|=l$ and $N_l = |C_l|$ to denote the number of cycles on a graph.
 If node $u$ or edge $(u,v)$ is part of the cycle $c$, we write $u \in c$ or $(u,v) \in c$, respectively.
+We assume, without limiting generality\footnote{On a graph with multiple connected components, we can consider each component separately.}, that all graphs are connected.

-\subheading{Cycle bases and spanning trees.} The cycle space of a graph is the set of its subgraphs in which every node has even degree.
+\paragraph{Cycle bases and spanning trees.} The cycle space of a graph is the set of its subgraphs in which every node has even degree.
 With addition defined as the symmetic difference and scalar multiplication with $\mathbb F_2$, the cycle space is a vector space.
 A \textit{cycle basis} is a set of \emph{simple} cycles that is a basis of the cycle space.
 Any spanning tree $T$ on a graph $G$ induces a cycle basis \cite{syslo1979cycle}: Each edge $(u,v)$ that is not in $T$ closes the path from $u$ to $v$ on $T$, creating a simple cycle; the set of all induced cycles $C_T$ is a cycle basis on $G$.

-\subheading{Uniform spanning trees and the Laplacian Random Walk.} A uniform spanning tree is a spanning tree picked uniformly at random from all spanning trees on a given graph.
+\paragraph{Uniform spanning trees and the Laplacian Random Walk.} A uniform spanning tree is a spanning tree picked uniformly at random from all spanning trees on a given graph.
 Uniform spanning trees can be efficiently obtained by Wilson's algorithm \cite{wilson1996generating}.
 The probability of a certain path being included in a uniform spanning tree can be calculated via a particular absorbing random walk termed the Laplacian random walk \cite{lyklema1986laplacian}.

+\paragraph{Abstract Cell Complexes.} In general, abstract cell complexes are a generalization of graphs, adding higher-dimensional structure (cells). $k$-cells are simple $k$-dimensional volumes, for example $2$-cells are polygons, $3$-cells are polyhedra, etc. Cells are attached to their boundary, a set of $k-1$-dimensional cells forming a simple cycle, a sphere, etc. Simplicial complexes are a special case of cell complexes, limiting cells to be simplices, i.e., all polygons are triangles, all polyhedra are tetrahedra, etc.